Position Title / Rank: Assistant or Associate Professor in Diagnostic Imaging

 Please reference AD #17-75

-The Department of Clinical Studies, Ontario Veterinary College (OVC), is seeking applications to fill 2 tenure-track faculty positions in Diagnostic Imaging at the rank of Assistant or Associate Professor.
+The Department of Clinical Studies, Ontario Veterinary College (OVC), is seeking applications to fill a tenure-track faculty position in Diagnostic Imaging at the rank of Assistant or Associate Professor.
 Applicants should be a diplomate of the American College of Veterinary Radiology (ACVR) or European College of Veterinary Diagnostic Imaging (ECVDI) or have approved credentials for ACVR or ECVDI certification.
 Candidates must have demonstrated research capability.
 Possession of an advanced degree and previous graduate and undergraduate teaching experience is desirable.
 The ideal candidate should have a strong background in clinical diagnostic imaging and outstanding teaching and communication skills.

 The successful candidate will work with three other radiologists to provide didactic and clinical instruction in Diagnostic Imaging and related disciplines to undergraduates, interns, residents and graduate students.
 Service activities will include the management of patients and consultation in the OVC-Health Sciences Centre, including shared on call duties and limited administrative activities.
 The remaining effort is to be spent on scholarly activity including research and graduate student supervision.
 Independent research or research of a collaborative nature is expected.